Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 While the key differences between these two precious metals are composition and price, they look nearly identical to the naked eye.

 For example, compare these two complete rings from James Allen’s inspiration gallery.
-Can you tell the difference between this white gold setting and this platinum ring?
+Can you tell the difference between this white gold setting from James Allen and this platinum ring also from James Allen?
 I just tested this with 20 people and not a single person could pick out which was more expensive.

 To help you learn more about the differences between platinum and white gold, we’ve outlined the main things you should know regarding cost, composition, color and care.